fitzgen/rust-conf-2019/slides.md

 ???

-* this simple algorithm works pretty well!
+* simple algorithm works pretty well!
-    * here it is plotted on black paper with white gel pen
+    * here: plotted on black paper w/ white gel pen
-    * I can definitely see the resemblence to the crystals
+    * can see resemblance to crystals
+        * zones
+        * fireworks
-* only difference this has from the algorithm that was just presented is that the lines only go part of the way to the seed, so that it isn't too crowded
+* difference from algorithm just presented:
+    * lines only go part way to seed

 ---